boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 --- abstract

-This document specifies new IPFIX Information Elements (IEs) to solve some issues with existing ipv6ExtensionHeaders and tcpOptions IPFIX IEs, especially the ability to export any observed IPv6 Extension Headers or TCP options.
+This document specifies new IP Flow Information Export (IPFIX) Information Elements (IEs) to solve some issues with existing ipv6ExtensionHeaders and tcpOptions IPFIX IEs, especially the ability to export any observed IPv6 extension headers or TCP options.

 --- middle

 # Introduction

-This document specifies new IPFIX Information Elements (IEs) to solve a set of issues encountered with the current specifications of ipv6ExtensionHeaders (for IPv6 Extension Headers (EHs)) and tcpOptions (to export TCP options).
+This document specifies new IP Flow Information Export (IPFIX) Information Elements (IEs) to solve a set of issues encountered with the specifications of ipv6ExtensionHeaders (to export IPv6 extension headers) and tcpOptions (to export TCP options).
 More details about these issues are provided in the following sub-sections.

 ## ipv6ExtensionHeaders Issues

 The specification of ipv6ExtensionHeaders IPFIX IE does not:

-- Cover the full EHs range (Section 4 of {{!RFC8200}}).
+- Cover the full extension headers range ({{Section 4 of !RFC8200}}).
-- Specify how to automatically update the IANA IPFIX registry ({{IANA-IPFIX}}) when a new value is assigned in {{IPv6-EH}}.
 - Specify the procedure to follow when all bits are exhausted.
+- Specify a means to export the number of occurences of a given extension header.
+- Specify how to automatically update the IANA IPFIX registry ({{IANA-IPFIX}}) when a new value is assigned in {{IANA-EH}}.

+The last issue is now solved in {{?I-D.ietf-opsawg-ipfix-fixes}} which defines a new IANA registry entitled "ipv6ExtensionHeaders Bits" under the IANA IPFIX registry group {{IANA-IPFIX}}.

+{{sec-eh}} addresses three first issues.

 ## tcpOptions Issues

-Only TCP options having a kind =< 63 can be included in a tcpOptions IPFIX IE. The specification of the tcpOptions IPFIX IE does not describe how any observed TCP option in a packet can be exported using IPFIX.
-Also, there is no way to report the observed Experimental Identifiers (ExIDs) that are carried in shared TCP options (kind=253 or 254) {{!RFC6994}}.
+The specification of tcpOptions IPFIX IE does not:

+- Describe how any observed TCP option in a packet can be exported using IPFIX.
+Only TCP options having a kind =< 63 can be exported in a tcpOptions IPFIX IE.
+- Support means to report the observed Experimental Identifiers (ExIDs) that are carried in shared TCP options (kind=253 or 254) {{!RFC6994}}.

+{{sec-tcp}} addresses these issues.

 # Conventions and Definitions